 - Risso’s dolphin (Grampus griseus)

-There have been sighting as well of Cuvier’s beaked whales (Ziphius cavirostris) and even a few sperm whales (Physeter macrocephalus)!
+There have been sightings of Cuvier’s beaked whales (Ziphius Cavirostris) and even a few sperm whales (Physeter Macrocephalus)!

 A Greek island retreat in Alonissos